-BBC Children in Need are currently looking for a Grant Operations Officer for a fixed term six-month contract, based in the Design and Delivery Team in Salford.
-We are currently working from home as a result of Covid-19 and welcome applications from across the UK.
+BBC Children in Need are currently looking for a Grant Operations Officer for a permanent contract, based in Salford.

 BBC Children in Need has adopted a new funding strategy designed to enhance our support to disadvantaged children and young people.
 This expands the current portfolio of emergency and responsive grant programmes with an additional focus on partnership funding.

 BBC Children in Need exists to make a positive difference to the lives of disadvantaged children and young people across the UK.
 Our refreshed objectives and activities will ensure the impact we have on children’s lives is front and centre of the work the charity undertakes over and above the projects and services we fund.

 While experience of working in a grant making environment is desirable, this experience is not essential.